-Connection set up has been implemented according to the acceptor-connector design pattern [Schmidt, 1996].
+Connection set up has been implemented according to the acceptor-connector design pattern [Schmidt, 1997].
 This pattern decouples the connection initialization from its processing, once the channel has been initialized.
-The main participants of the pattern are the acceptor, the connector and the service handlers, which are depicted in Figure 3 (b).
+The main participants of the pattern are the acceptor, the connector and the service handlers, which are depicted in Figure 2 (b).
 The connector is responsible for contacting the acceptor when necessary to set up a channel between two hosts.
 Once the connection is established, the resulting channel is passed to a service handler, which is used to send and receive messages according to the distributed application needs.
 One of the advantages of this design pattern is the possibility of configuring different connection strategies without the need of modifying the service handlers code.
 Possible strategies include synchronous and asynchronous connection establishment and the use of caches in order to reuse channels.

-Figure 3: (a) Composition of decorators. (b) The acceptor-connector components.
+Figure 2: (a) Composition of decorators. (b) The acceptor-connector components.

-3.3 Middleware Protocol
+3.3.
+Middleware Protocol

 The middleware protocol is defined by a set of messages and by a state machine that determines how messages are exchanged in the system.
 In Arcademis, messages are marshalable implementations of the Message interface, and the sequence of bytes that composes it is given by the implementation of its marshal method (this method is further discussed in Section 3.4).
-The protocol state machine is implemented by the service handlers.
-The implementation of the request-receiver component determines the set of messages a service provider can handle; the implementation of the response-receiver defines the messages that a client can deal with.
+Messages are implemented according to the Command design pattern [Gamma et al., 1994]: each message implements a command that determines the actions to be executed after it is received.
 This approach makes it easier to modify the middleware protocol.
-Whenever a new message should be added to the system, it is sufficient to provide new implementations for the Message interface and to configure the service handlers to deal with them.
+Whenever a new message should be added to the system, it is sufficient to provide a new implementations for the Message interface.
 Because messages are typed structures, the same code can be used to handle all of them, by means of polymorphism and dynamic dispatching.
 The bridge between message objects and Channels is done by a component called Protocol.

-this component is to marshal messages before sending them across channels and to unmarshal messages after a raw sequence of byte is received.
+The function of this component is to marshal messages before sending them across channels and to unmarshal messages after a raw sequence of bytes is received.

-3.4 Serialization Strategy
+3.4.
+Serialization Strategy

 The serialization policy used in Arcademis depends on serialization methods implemented by application developers.
 For this purpose, the framework defines the interfaces Marshalable and Stream.
 Serializable objects should implement the Marshalable interface, which declares two methods: marshal and unmarshal.
 The first method describes how an object is transformed into a sequence of bytes, whereas the second one defines how the state of the object can be recovered from such sequence.
-The Stream interface specifies the serialization protocol, i.e., a collection of methods for reading and writing sequences of byte.
-An example of class that implements Marshalable is presented in Figure 4.
+The Stream interface specifies the serialization protocol, i.e., a collection of methods for reading and writing sequences of bytes.
+An example of class that implements Marshalable is presented in Figure 3.

 '''

 import arcademis.;

 public class Person

 // implementation of the other methods

 implements Marshalable {

 private String name = null;

 public void unmarshal(Stream b)

 private int age = null;

-throws MarshalException
+throws MarshalException {

 private boolean isMan = null;

 name = (String)b.readObject();

 age = b.readInt();

 public void marshal(Stream b)

 isMan = b.readBoolean();

 throws MarshalException {

-}

 b.write(name);

 }

 b.write(age);

 b.write(isMan);

-}

 '''

-Figure 4: Example of serializable class.
+Figure 3: Example of serializable class.

-3.5 Call Semantics
+3.5.
+Call Semantics